loicortola/website/dev/assets/aboutme.md

 I love Java, Reactive programming, Maps, and DevOps.
-I enjoy contributing on OpenSource projects, hacking IoT devices, and sharing my passion through conferences about technology.
+I enjoy contributing on OpenSource projects, hacking IoT devices, and sharing my passion anywhere I can.

 I spend my energy and time in different ways:
+ * As the Advocate of Takima, spreading the word about latest tech trends in Meetups, Conferences and so on
  * As the CTO of Jawg Maps, the new disruptive mapping platform in Europe
- * Giving conferences & consulting in various Companies & Schools
  * In tech-related non-profits such as HAND, Resourcepool, or Hermitage.

 ## Hackers Against Natural Disasters